 When possible, use 2 factor authentication and update your passwords regularly.

 Since password security is an important subject, I’d recommend you take a few minutes to go through this Password Security Guide I created.
-It can will do wonders to keep your data safe!
+It can do wonders to keep your data safe!